tpendragon/tpendragon.github.io/_posts/2015-04-21-how-i-used-to-test.md

 do was restart the tests and wait for them to pass - another 30-60 minutes down the drain.

+     Maybe this was a problem with my tests, or my system legitimately failed sometimes.
+The issue was there was no way to tell: every test ran through so much that I couldn't find what was going on, and had to attribute it to bugs in the workflow of spinning up a browser.

 ## Now What?

 I knew I had some problems, and I knew if I wanted stable, reliable, functional